ZL-Audio/zl-audio.github.io/content/en/plugins/zlsplitter/manual.md

 ## Left Panel

-When the mouse is moved to the left side of the plugin window, the left panel will show up, from which you can choose the splitting mode.
+When the mouse is moved to the left side of the plugin window, the left panel will show up, from which you can choose and adjust the splitting mode.
 You can close it by clicking on the [Analyzer Panel](#analyzer-panel).

 ___